castacks/Cloud-Computing-Repository-Template/README.md

 1. [run_docker_container.sh](scripts/run_docker_container.sh) or `docker compose up -d` to run and test a built image

    - The service by default will mount the whole repository onto `CODE_FOLDER` inside the container so any modification inside also takes effect outside, which is useful when you use vscode remote extension to develop inside a running container with remote docker context
-   - You should be able to run and see GUI applications inside the container if `$DISPLAY` is set correctly when you run the script
+   - You should be able to run and see GUI applications inside the container if `DISPLAY` is set correctly when you run the script

 1. [push_docker_image.sh](scripts/push_docker_image.sh) to push the multi-arch image to docker hub